-Take for example how the industry has reacted to COVID-19 compared with what happened immediately after the global financial crisis (GFC).
-The initial period of shock and triage in the autumn of 2008 was followed by a deep downturn in activity, with clients going defensive, freezing assignments, hunkering down and severely focusing on mitigating risk.
-As an example, at the time of the GFC, Sousou Partners were retained by over 40 clients and all but one froze or ended their searches.
+Take for example how the industry has reacted to COVID-19 compared with what happened immediately after the worldwide financial crisis (GFC).
+The initial period of shock and triage in the autumn of 2008 was followed by deep downturn inactivity, with clients going defensive, freezing assignments, hunkering down and severely focusing on mitigating risk.
+As an example, at the time of the GFC, Sousou Partners was retained by over 40 clients and all but one froze or ended their searches.
 This rapid deterioration in confidence and disinvestment reflected and mirrored the seismic shock and profound feeling of dislocation felt by many businesses.
-This time round, the initial period of adjustment has been followed by a far quicker and more proactive and positive response.
-We have seen little downturn in assignments but in fact our business has expanded and continues to grow.
+This time around, the initial period of adjustment has been followed by a far quicker and more proactive and positive response.
+We have seen a little downturn in assignments but in fact, our business has expanded and continues to grow.

 Both sets of clients are active.

-On the micro and individual level, we’ve seen two trends that are again very different than what was seen post GFC:
+On the micro and individual level, we’ve seen two trends that are again very different from what was seen post-GFC:

-Second – a strong sense of positivity and wanting to capitalise on opportunity.
-We have seen several senior executives appraising the landscape and thinking that now may be the time to make a move either to an entrepreneurial risk-taker at the centre of the next wave of action or a bigger firm looking to add a different, non-traditional skill set to their team.
+Second – a strong sense of positivity and wanting to capitalise on an opportunity.
+We have seen several senior executives appraising the landscape and thinking that now could also be the time to create a move either to an entrepreneurial risk-taker at the centre of a future wave of action or an even bigger firm looking to feature a unique, non-traditional skill set to their team.
 This increase in interest from top tier talent is further fueled by the uncertainty around the values of their carry.
 But the focus seems to be shifting yet again towards the opportunity ahead rather than the comp structure that was designed to retain talent.